ReactTraining/react-workshop/courses/core-v2/02-state/exercise/README.md

 # State

-Remember, the only fines you'll ever work on will have corresponding `.final` files.
+Remember, the only files you'll ever work on will have corresponding `.final` files.
 These `.final` files are for you to review while your coding.
 They are the solution and it's okay to look. 🙂

 ## ✅ Task 1: Create State for Progress Slider